'Wacc-y' Weather in Europe

 “The pattern that we have seen over the last 10 years is that the Arctic Ocean has been warmer than normal, and Northern Eurasia is colder; we call it ‘cold continents warm Arctic.’”
 Box said.

-A study published in 2017 found that these types of warming events have been increasing in frequency and duration during winter as the Arctic continues to warm at more than twice the rate of the rest of the globe.
+A study published in 2017 found that these types of warming events have increased in frequency and duration during winter as the Arctic continues to warm at more than twice the rate of the rest of the globe.

-Although the theory is still the subject of ongoing research, this week’s weather is certainly proving that we’re never too far from the icy grip of the polar region.
+Although the theory is still the subject of ongoing research, this week’s weather proves that we’re never too far from the icy grip of the polar region.